puppetlabs/puppet-docs/source/puppet/3.6/reference/experiments_future.markdown

 ### Toggling the Future Evaluator

-As of 3.5, the future parser also uses a new evaluator.
+By default, the future parser also uses a new evaluator.
 (The parser is what turns the source text into a model; the evaluator is what takes actions based on the model --- for example, reducing a complex expression into a simpler expression, or adding a resource to the catalog based on a resource declaration.)

 The new evaluator defaults to enabled when the future parser is turned on, but it can be independently deactivated by setting [`evaluator = current`][evaluator_setting] in puppet.conf or `--evaluator current` on the command line.